axibase/atsd-use-cases/workshop/technical-writing.md

 **Harvard Business Review:** An online [publication](https://hbr.org/) which releases articles on everything from employee management to technical writing strategy.

 **Society for Technical Communication:** [Technical Communication Online](https://www.stc.org/techcomm/) is a quarterly industry journal written by professional technical writers and speakers which publishes several free articles with each edition.

+**Google Developer Documentation Guide:** Publicly-accessible and internally-mandatory, [Developer Guides](https://developers.google.com/style/) from Google demonstrate the beauty of simple documentation in action.